marvin-hansen/iggy-streaming-system/README.md

 This project integrates all three Binance services: spot, coin future and usd future and relays market data SBE encoded via iggy.

+## Current status

+Active and early development so things may break or change any given day.

 ## This project features:

 * Multiple streaming microservices in [the ims data folder](queng_system_ims_data).